 The red panda, sometimes called the lesser panda, is a raccoon-sized mammal that lives in the same kind of habitat as giant pandas but ranges over a larger area in Asia.
 Its fur is a reddish color, and it eats bamboo.
 Red pandas are not related to giant pandas.

 Panda gestation length ranges from 90 to 180 days, with an average pregnancy lasting 135 days.
 This wide variation in gestation occurs because the fertilized egg usually floats freely in the mother's uterus before it implants and begins developing.
 Once the embryo is attached to the uterine wall, its development continues until a panda is born; newborn pandas are blind, very small and without almost any fur.
-A newborn panda is about 3 to 5 ounces.
-In American black bears, the actual period of time the embryo is developing after implantation is about eight weeks.
-Pandas' actual development time is probably similar.
+A newborn panda weighs about 3 to 5 ounces.
+In American black bears, the actual period of time that the embryo develops following implantation is about eight weeks.
+For pandas, actual development time is probably similar.
 Much of a panda's physical development occurs after birth.

 Pandas are solitary animals, but they vocalize extensively during social interactions.
 They "chirp" during mating and "honk" in distress.
 A "bleat" (a twittering goat sound) is a friendly contact call.
 A "chomp" (a rapid opening and closing of the mouth so the teeth audibly meet) is a mild defensive threat.
 A "bark" is used to scare an enemy.
 A "squeal" indicates submission or pain.

 All of the Smithsonian's National Zoo's information on giant pandas is located on this website.
 The Zoo has no additional information to send.